 Each specimen ammonite has full unbroken ornamentation of the stumpy tubercles, the whole form is good to each, some with fine ammonitic suture patterning.
 All collector grade specimens.
 Enlarge the illustrations above to view the attributes for each ammonoid.
 When ordering an ammonite, use the identifying reference number of each image to nominate your desired purchase option.
-If you need help contact us via our contact page-in the black footer banner below.
+If you need help contact us via our contact page see the bottom of this page [Footer Banner] below.

 The shell ornamentation is dominated by short stumps, these are umbilical tubercles and were part of the shells defences.
 Ribs are prominent in juveniles stages but tend to be less prominent in the mature cephalopod shell, when fully developed, one may reflect the need of defence became less important, becoming a fast-moving nektonic carnivore in adulthood, with fewer predators when mature in size.